citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### core: Add support for N3DS memory mappings ([#5103](https://github.com/citra-emu/citra/pull/5103)) by [FearlessTobi](https://github.com/FearlessTobi)

 3DS games use "memory modes" to tell the kernel how much memory they would use, and how much memory is left for the Home Menu, applets and services.
-As mentioned above, the New 3DS has about double the amount of RAM, so there are also more memory modes we need to support.
+As mentioned above, the New 3DS has about twice the amount of RAM, so there are also more memory modes we need to support.
 With the help of other team members, [FearlessTobi](https://github.com/FearlessTobi) managed to make an accurate implementation, making it possible for New 3DS games to map the extra RAM as they like.

 ### CFG: Let GetSystemModel report model based on Settings:is_new_3ds ([#5104](https://github.com/citra-emu/citra/pull/5104)) by [B3n30](https://github.com/B3n30)

 After those two changes were thoroughly tested and eventually merged, all we had to do was to inform the games that they were running in New 3DS mode.
 For the most part this had already been done even before we actually implemented New 3DS support, but there were still some edge cases left unhandled.

 One of these was the CFG service.
 Games are able to get from this service lots of information about the console they are running on.
-As one'd expect, this information also included the model of the system.
+As one would expect, this information also included the model of the system.
 [B3n30](https://github.com/B3n30) updated the function `GetSystemModel` so that it would change the return value to New 3DS if Citra is set to New 3DS mode.

 ### citra_qt/system: Add N3DS mode checkbox and enable it by default ([#5117](https://github.com/citra-emu/citra/pull/5117)) by [FearlessTobi](https://github.com/FearlessTobi)